Birrellc/project-eternity-ms2/assets/testing/testing.md

 1. Click the **Navigation Icon** at the top right of the screen
 2. Select **Reservations**
 3. Click on either the Email Address or Telephone number Depending which you prefer
-4. Click the **Book Now** button and fill out the form when it pops up
+4. Click the **Book Now** button and fill out the form when it pops up (form was tested further in the Final Testing -> Javascript -> EmailJS section of this document.)

 Alternatively the user could scroll down to this section or if you wish to use the booking form click the **Book Now** button located on the home page.

-___
+---

-* As a user, i would like to be able to order food online for delivery due to the current state of pandemic and not being comfortable eating out. (coronavirus 2020)
+- **As a user, i would like to be able to order food online for delivery due to the current state of pandemic and not being comfortable eating out. (coronavirus 2020)**

 ![picture](../images/testing-images/user-story-five.gif)